charlottedaumal/cell-condition-prediction/README.md

 ## Organisation

-One can find our mini project under the *ClemenceKiehl/Epigenetics_and_Memory_ML_Project* repository
+One can find our mini project under the *ClemenceKiehl/Epigenetics_and_Memory_ML_Project* repository.
+It contains:

+* A PDF file which explains the linear and nonlinear methods we implemented and the results it gave us.
+* a README file

 ## How to run our code